-Effective November 3, 2020
+Effective November 2, 2023

-The Company's shareowners elect the Board of Directors (the "Board").
+The shareowners of United Parcel Service, Inc. (the "Company") elect the Board of Directors (the "Board").
 The Board establishes policy for the Company and provides oversight of the Company's management.

 I. Board Structure

 The Company's Amended and Restated Bylaws provide that the number of directors shall be not less than seven nor more than sixteen, as determined from time to time by resolution of the Board.
 The Board's membership includes a majority of independent directors.